mikael-bth/portfolio/content/analysis/01_colors.md

 <p>
 <ul>
-    <li><a href="https://www.nngroup.com/articles/characteristics-minimalism/" class="active">The Characteristics of Minimalism in Web Design</a></li>
+    <li><a href="https://www.nngroup.com/articles/characteristics-minimalism/">The Characteristics of Minimalism in Web Design</a></li>
-    <li><a href="https://webdesign.tutsplus.com/articles/an-introduction-to-color-theory-for-web-designers--webdesign-1437" class="active">An Introduction to Color Theory for Web Designers</a></li>
+    <li><a href="https://webdesign.tutsplus.com/articles/an-introduction-to-color-theory-for-web-designers--webdesign-1437">An Introduction to Color Theory for Web Designers</a></li>
 </ul>
 </p>